uclaacm/learning-lab-crash-course-su20/13-accessibility/README.md

 ### Color Contrast

 Color blindness affects 1 in 12 men and 1 in 200 women worldwide.
-For these people, it can be hard to read text against a noncontrasting background.
+For these people, as well as people with low vision, it can be hard to read text against a noncontrasting background.

 What does color contrast mean, exactly?